opentalk-mirrors/recorder/docs/admin/configuration/monitoring.md

 # Monitoring

-The OpenTalk Recorder provides a simple Http-Server for monitoring purpose.
+The {{ product_name }} Recorder provides a simple Http-Server for monitoring purpose.

 ## Configuration